Firefly2002/Project/README.md

 LIMIT 10
 ```
 ![Optimal skills for data scientist](/asset/table_optimal_skill.png)
-Table of the most optimal skills for data analyst sorted by salary
+Table of the most optimal skills for data scientist sorted by salary

 # What I Learned
 Over this journey, I've learned a great deal of SQL toolkit: